wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

    gen_data['earthmephitwants'] = [
     'deliver messages from their Earth Elemental master', 'have complex aristocratic pedigrees',
-    'need to cover the region in earth before the arrival of their master', 'are hiding from their autoritative master back in the plane of earth', 'recently spawned from the ground',
+    'need to cover the region with dirt before the arrival of their master', 'are hiding from their authoritative master back in the plane of earth', 'recently spawned from the ground',
     'are gathering information for their stoic master', ];